Stackout/Payment-Gateways/README.md

         /**
          * If there was a problem or an issue that arose when we tried to charge the card
-         * the valid method let's us know if the charge worked.
+         * the 'valid()' method let's us know if the charge worked.
          *
          * Some of the issues that can arise after chargine the card are as follows:
          * - Too many API calls to server
          * - Card was Declined
          * - ect...
+         *
+         * If the response here is not valid we can redirect back with errors.
          */
         if(!$response->valid()){
             return redirect()->back()->withErrors($response->errors);